un-ts/eslint-plugin-import-x/resolvers/README.md

 The first resolver to return `{ found: true }` is considered the source of truth.
 The returned object has:

 - `found`: `true` if the `source` module can be resolved relative to `file`, else `false`
-- `path`: an absolute path `String` if the module can be located on the filesystem; else, `null`.
+- `path`: an absolute path `string` if the module can be located on the filesystem; else, `null`.

 An example of a `null` path is a Node core module, such as `fs` or `crypto`.
-These modules can always be resolved, but the path need not be provided as the plugin will not attempt to parse core modules at this time.
+These modules can always be resolved, but the path need not be provided, as the plugin will not attempt to parse core modules at this time.

 If the resolver cannot resolve `source` relative to `file`, it should just return `{ found: false }`.
 No `path` key is needed in this case.